pfsense/docs/source/trafficshaper/limiters.rst

 #.
 7680 Kb/s

-Then direct the guaranteed service traffic into the first two limiters, and everything else into the "total" limiters.
+Then direct the guaranteed service traffic into the first two limiters, and everything else into the "Remaining" limiters.

 Limiters on Bridges
 -------------------